 Paid Professional Leave (Sabbatical)

-Each year, the College of Engineering is allocated a limited number of quarters of Professional Leave with Pay.
+Each year, the College of Engineering is allocated a limited number of quarters of Paid Professional Leave.
 Faculty members who meet certain eligibility criteria (described below) may apply for this leave annually each fall quarter.

 Leaves are awarded to coincide with the normal academic quarter dates: